 Next, let’s find out what industry experts think about future of retail banking.
 To do so, all we need is a little time spent at Slideshare where there are plenty of presentations covering how digital banking should work.
 We see that experts advise that future banks must be based on 7 key principles:

 We will take these principles into account and rely on them to develop our strategy and architecture.
 These will be important factors, forming the key performance indicators (KPI) used to check the quality of our banking solution UX strategy.

 Now we can analyze competitors to compile a list of existing banking products, competitive Fintech user experience and possible online banking functions.

 The Main Problem for all banks: the online experience is too complex, making navigation frustrating.

 Believe us, if you try to figure out how the stuff works through 2000 sections of navigation in 20 banks it can drive you mad.
 But we did it for you, so don’t be afraid…keep reading!

-We analyzed many features, but we also needed something more emotional.
+We analyzed hundreds of features in 50+ banks, but we also needed something more emotional.
 Something that will make customers love our online banking, inspire them, and enable them to truly enjoy and benefit from the experience.
 So we set out to find out what their passions are.
 Through interviews and poll research, we came to understand their needs and interests.

 Great.
-We are almost ready to deliver the delightful user experience.
+We are almost ready to start creating the delightful user experience.
 We are millennials, so we will build a solution for millennials, clarifying all typical characters and drawing some user storyboards.
 We need to feel what our customers feel, walk in their shoes.

 Knowledge of psychology is your advantage.